 This course, the second in a series of two, introduces research techniques, documentation, styles, and argumentative strategies.
 Emphasis is placed on analyzing information and ideas and incorporating research findings into documented argumentative essays and research projects.
 Upon completion, students should be able to summarize, paraphrase, interpret, and synthesize information from primary and secondary sources using standard research format and styles.
 Students will be introduced to effective presentation strategies for oral and written argumentation.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in English composition.
+This course has been approved to

 Prerequisite: ENG 111.